karthiknathan06/Neuralnetworkspytorch/README.md

 C++ FRONT-END
 The C++ frontend is a pure C++ interface to PyTorch that follows the design and architecture of the established Python frontend.
 It is intended to enable research in high performance, low latency and bare metal C++ applications.

+Here i have used google colab jupyter notebook for processing